chanb/MeLeCaR/README.md

 ### **Data Generation**

-We use the ipython notebook "Generate Data.ipynb" to generate data.
-Put ".blkparse" file into root derectory, and after run the ipython notebook, you will get ".pkl" files.
-We will use these ".pkl" files to train or test our model.
+We use the ipython notebook `Generate Data.ipynb` to generate data.
+Put `.blkparse` file into root derectory, and after run the ipython notebook, you will get `.pkl` files.
+We will use these `.pkl` files to train or test our model.

 ### **Models**